klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

     the regular expressions (REGEXP).
 ``-b, --brief``
     Create a more brief output for some commands.
+``--no-checkout``
+    With this option, "new" does not check out sources of support modules.
+This option is only here for test purposes.
 ``--no-make``
     With this option, "new" does not call "make".j ``--makeopts MAKEOPTIONS``